Kamran2022/Project-Tracker/README.md

 - **Create Projects**: Add new projects with details including start and end dates.
 - **Assign Employees**: Link employees to specific projects.
-- **Track Progress**: View and update the timelines of ongoing projects.
+- **Track Progress**: View and update the timelines of all projects.

 ![Screenshot 2023-12-19 183841](https://github.com/Kamran2022/Project-Tracker/assets/97768463/75106023-8701-4a26-811a-bd7b0378541a)